Kleptine/csharp-semantic-search/README.md

 # Usage

 First make sure you have Rust and Cargo toolchains installed (see the [one-liner](https://www.rust-lang.org/tools/install)).
 You will also need to install the default C compilation toolchain for your platform, as tree sitter operates by generating a C-based parser, under the hood.
+That said, there is still a lot of low hanging fruit if you need this to be even faster (see todos).

 Then: